pantrypoints/sp/content/en/research/countries/china/xi/chapter-15d.md

 The strength of the party comes from the organization and from the vast number of party members and cadres.
 The key to putting the party's political building in the first place and strengthening the party's political building lies in improving the political ability of party organizations at all levels and party-member cadres.
-On the basis of the 19th National Congress of the Communist Party of China clearly requiring the whole party to strengthen its political leadership skills, Comrade Xi Jinping also specially advised that senior party cadres should pay attention to improving their political ability and match their political ability with their leadership responsibilities.
+On the basis of the 19th National Congress of the CCP clearly requiring the whole party to strengthen its political leadership skills, Comrade Xi Jinping also specially advised that senior party cadres should pay attention to improving their political ability and match their political ability with their leadership responsibilities.